arjunvarmar/arjun-academic/index.md

 title: "Home"
 ---

 Hello there.
-You have reached the homepage of Arjun Varma R.
+You have reached Arjun's homepage.

 Arjun is a PhD candidate at the Department of Metallurgical Engineering and Materials Science at the Indian Institute of